micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

  $ sudo ip neigh delete fe80::2be:adde:de:fa00 dev lowpan0 # Remove it.
 ```

-Then once delete add the Nuttx device it permanently (until reboot):
+Then, once deleted, add the Nuttx device it permanently (until reboot):

 ```bash
  $ sudo ip neigh add fe80::2be:adde:de:fa00 dev lowpan0 00:be:ad:de:00:de:fa:00 # Add it with the